 Welcome to 1st Grade

-Outside of school, I enjoy reading, watching Netflix, country music and concerts, and spending time with friends and family.
+Outside of school, I enjoy reading, watching Netflix, country music and concerts, hiking, and spending time with friends and family.

 I look forward to teaching God's children this school year.